 There is no agreed method for making onion sauce in Europe.
 Some cooks insist it should be aromatic and saucy, rich and strong, and have a smooth consistency, other cooks believe it can be lumpy and gooey, thick or thin, flour-based or tomato-based.

-4 veal sausages, grilled 350 ml bouillon / broth 200 g onions, sliced into rings 100 ml red / white wine 45 ml sour cream 30 g butter 30 g white wheat flour Black pepper, large pinch Salt, large pinch Sugar, large pinch 2 sprigs thyme 1 sprigs rosemary Lemon thyme leaves, for garnish
+350 ml bouillon 200 g onions, sliced into rings 100 g shallots, sliced 100 ml red / white wine 45 ml sour cream 30 g butter 30 g white wheat flour Black pepper, large pinch Salt, large pinch Sugar, large pinch 2 sprigs thyme 1 sprigs rosemary Lemon thyme leaves, for garnish

+Pour the hot water into a bowl, add the bouillon powder and leave to soak.
 Combine flour and onions in a large bowl.
 Heat butter in a large frying pan, add the flour and onion mixture, and cook gently for 10 minutes, stirring constantly.
-De-glaze the pan with the wine, add the broth and choice of herb, simmer for 15 minutes.
+De-glaze the pan with the wine, add the bouillon and choice of herb, simmer for 15 minutes.
 Add cream, simmer for five minutes, season.
-Serve hot with cooked sausages and grated rösti, garnished with lemon thyme.
+Serve hot with grilled sausages and fried grated potatoes, garnished with lemon thyme.